 In the event of insufficient nominations to conduct at least 3 Heats with at least 7 eligible nominations in each heat then no Heats will be conducted with 2 Semi Finals and a Final being conducted on the dates advertised for the Semi Finals and Final provided there are at least 7 eligible nominations for each Semi Final.
 The fields for the Semi Finals shall be selected from the nominations received for the Heats.
 If Semi Finals are not conducted then a Final only will be conducted on the date advertised for the Final provided there are at least 7 eligible nominations.
 In this case connections must renominate for the 'Final Only" race.
-The greyhounds selected for the "Final Only" race shall be selected in accordance with the Grading Schedule with no preference being given to greyhounds which nominated previously for the series.
+The selection process for the "Final Only" race shall be in accordance with the Grading Schedule but with the greyhounds which were nominated for the heats of the series and which are then nominated for the "Final Only" being the first considered for selection.